21 Mozambique Travel Tips Worth Knowing Before You Go

 2. Start malaria prophylaxis before you travel.

 3. Learn basic Portuguese.
-Like, actually learn it.
+Actually learn it.

 4. Withdraw maximum cash before leaving Maputo.